Skip to main content Skip to footer

 It is not possible to "back-date" a grant of indefinite leave to remain under the EU Settlement Scheme.

 When applying for naturalisation as a British citizen the Home Office will want to see evidence that the applicant has been lawfully resident in the UK during any periods of stay in the previous ten years.
-This is of greatest concern to European applicants and their family members who were not engaged in employment or self-employment throughout their time in the UK.
+This is of concern to European applicants and their family members who were not engaged in employment or self-employment throughout their time in the UK.

 In particular, the definition of “good character” has been a problem for homemakers and students who are unlikely to have held comprehensive sickness insurance (CSI) or a European Health Insurance Card issued by their home country as required by the then EEA Regulations.